 Lp(a): a familial risk factor

 Lp(a) (pronounced: lipoprotein small a) is a genetic risk factor.
-People with high levels of Lp(a) have a significantly increased risk of cardiovascular disease, independent of LDL cholesterol and ApoB.
-Lp(a) has similar properties to LDL and is therefore quickly deposited in the vessel wall.
-Similar to ApoB, there is currently a discussion about how useful the measurement is for everyone in the population.
+People with high levels of Lp(a) have a significantly increased risk of cardiovascular disease, independent of LDL cholesterol and ApoBLp(a) has similar properties to LDL, meaning it is quickly deposited in the vessel wall.
+Similar to ApoB, there is currently a debate about how useful the measurement is for everyone in the population.

-Blood sampling - for some a necessary evil, for others an important component of one's own longevity.
+Blood sampling - for some a necessary evil, for others an important building block for their own longevity.

 Blood lipid levels – the lower the better?

 Disclaimer: This article cannot give you precise medical recommendations on target values.
-You should always discuss these steps only with doctors!
+You should always discuss these steps exclusively with doctors!

-The European Society of Cardiology has published various limit values for LDL-C and ApoB in its guidelines.
-These vary greatly depending on your personal risk.
+The European Society of Cardiology has published different threshold values for LDL-C and ApoB in its guidelines.
+These vary greatly depending on personal risk.

-The lowest LDL-C target values are around 40mg/dl and the lowest ApoB target values are below 65mg/dl.
-Currently, such strict limits are only recommended for people who are already seriously ill.
+The lowest LDL-C target values are around 40 mg/dl and the lowest ApoB target values are below 65 mg/dl.
+Currently, such strict limits are only recommended for people who already have serious pre-existing illnesses.

-It is currently being discussed whether an early reduction in LDL and ApoB levels is beneficial.
-The idea behind it is this.
-It is now known that arteriosclerosis is a disease that progresses slowly over decades.
-Unnoticed, small fat particles build up in the walls of our blood vessels every day.
-If you were to cut open the vessels of those affected, you could see the “fatty plaques” with the naked eye.
-However, such plaques only develop after a long time; this is also referred to as a cumulative LDL load over a lifetime.
+There is currently a debate about whether an early reduction in LDL and ApoB levels is beneficial.
+The idea behind it is as follows.
+We now know that arteriosclerosis is a disease that progresses slowly over decades.
+Small fat particles accumulate unnoticed in the walls of our blood vessels every day.
+If you were to cut open the vessels of those affected, you would be able to see the “fat plaques” with the naked eye.
+However, such plaques only develop after a long time, and are also referred to as a cumulative LDL burden over life.